mwiraszka/LondonChessClub/README.md

 - 🐛 Ensure member/event/article form data is properly reset when unsaved changes are cancelled
 - 🐛 Prevent multiple of the same dialogs from stacking and ensure Document Viewer dialog automatically closes when the page is exited
 - 🔧 Create new Image File service for processing image file data and performing CRUD operations with browser's built-in indexed DB
-- 🔧 Add tests for all remaining reuseable components used in the app
+- 🔧 Extend test coverage to all form components

 </details>